ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 This document establishes the IANA "Group OSCORE Admin Permissions" registry.
 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{ssec-iana-expert-review}}.

-This registry includes the possible operations that Administrators can perform when interacting with an OSCORE Group Manager, each in combination with a numeric identifier.
+This registry includes the possible permissions that Administrators can have to perform operations on an OSCORE Group Manager, each in combination with a numeric identifier.
 These numeric identifiers are used to express authorization information about performing administrative operations concerning OSCORE groups under the control of the Group Manager, as specified in {{scope-format}} of \[\[this document\]\].

 The columns of this registry are:

 * Name: A value that can be used in documents for easier comprehension, to identify a possible permission that Administrators can perform when interacting with an OSCORE Group Manager.

 * Value: The numeric identifier for this permission.
 Integer values greater than 65535 are marked as "Private Use", all other values use the registration policy "Expert Review" {{RFC8126}}.

+   Note that, in general, a single permission can be associated with multiple different operations that are possible to be performed when interacting with the Group Manager.

 * Description: This field contains a brief description of the permission.